prashant-kush/hackerearth-shopping-cart/README.md

 ## Bonus Task:-

 Bonus Task is also completed, i.e, an extra 15% discount is provided on those items whose "type" property is set as "fiction".

+## Steps to run on local server

+1. Download the file and unzip it.
+2. Please ensure that latest versions of **"nodeJs" and "yarn"** are installed on the system. **"node -v"** & **"yarn -v"** commands helps in ensuring that they are properly installed on the system.
+3. Use **"cd"** command to change to the project directory.
+4. Run **"yarn install"** to install all the dependencies.
+5. Run **"yarn start"** to start a local server
+6. Visit http://localhost:3000/ in the browser to open the app.